troglobit/troglobit.github.io/_howtos/multicast-howto.markdown

 but is done anyway for completeness, and also because I re-use the same setup in other test cases as well.

-> Iit is of course not recommended to disable IGMP snooping on a bridge,
+> It is of course not recommended to disable IGMP snooping on a bridge,
 > but if it's buggy you really don't have a choice.
 Please check this
 > for yourself since it depends on the kernel you run.